 The Board recognises that Board renewal is critical to performance and the impact of Board tenure on succession planning.
 An election of directors is held each year.
 Each director other than the Managing Director, must not hold office (without re-election) past the third annual general meeting of the Company following the director's appointment or three years following that director's last election or appointment (whichever is the longer).
-However, a director appointed to fill a casual vacancy or as an addition to the Board must not hold office (without re-election) past the next annual general meeting a minimum of one director or one third of the total number of directors must resign.
+However, a director appointed to fill a casual vacancy or as an addition to the Board must not hold office (without re-election) past the next annual general meeting of the Company.
+At each annual general meeting a minimum of one director or one third of the total number of directors must resign.
 A director who retires at an annual general meeting is eligible for re-election at that meeting.
-Re-appointment of directors is not automatic.
+Reappointment of directors is not automatic.